-- (iv) Rates of Termination of Disability reflect mortality and recovery patterns of disabled members.
-These patterns must be based on age and sex unless experience shows otherwise. - (3) No change in a demographic assumption may be made unless that change has been established by a formal study of experience of the planor if insufficient data exists for a formal study, upon the recommendation of the Actuary of the Fund. - (i) Primary demographic assumptions are expected tomust be set in close accordance with actual experience.
+- are differences ASOP 35 and conflicts with these standards, Actuarial Standard of Practice the Actuary for the Fund and the Commission's Actuary shall review the situation and reach agreement on the appropriate approach #ASOP35 will govern.
+If future expectations differ from actual past experience, the Actuary shall provide written justification of their recommendation. - (ii) Primary demographic assumptions are expected to be set in close accordance with actual experience.
 However, the Actuary may make a different recommendation if, in their professional judgment, the recommended assumption is more reasonable or appropriate.
 An explanation supporting the Actuary's recommendation must be included in the experience study report.
-The other aAssumptions, other than the primary demographic assumption, should follow the patterns of actual experience but may deviate more from that experience than may the primary assumptions.
+Assumptions, other than the primary demographic assumptions, should follow the patterns of actual experience but may deviate more from that experience than may the primary assumptions.
 Assumptions should reference the experience period on which they are based and the extent to which they deviate from actual experience.
-Assumptions are expected to be set to reflect long term experience and, therefore, should not be changed based on experience which may be distorted by temporary conditions such as an early retirement program or unusual economic conditions during the study period. - (ii) Demographic assumptions may be established by reference to a standard actuarial table so long as the Actuary can establish that such table, with appropriate age adjustments or projections to reflect mortality changes, relates reasonably to actual experience or expected experience in the future.
+Assumptions are expected to be set to reflect long term experience and, therefore, should not be changed based on experience which may be distorted by temporary conditions such as an early retirement program or unusual economic conditions during the study period. - (ii) Demographic assumptions may be established by reference to a standard actuarial table so long as the Actuary can establish that such table, with appropriate age adjustments or projections, relates reasonably to actual experience or expected experience in the future...